BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: I continued to explore the dataset.
 Got some problems while transforming the coordinates columns in float values, need more investigaiton.
 Also have to understand better Geopandas.

 **Thoughts:** The more I explore the dataset, the more I learn.
 Working on a project is actually very useful.
 But I got distracted by some tutorials that I didn't need at the moment.

+### Day 10: March 16, 2020

+**Today's Progress**: I continued to explore the dataset.
+I still can't convert the coordinates in an appropriate format.

+**Thoughts:** I have to ask on StackOverflow how to converts the coordinate to floats!